Nikita868/PSYC9015---Nonlinear-time-series-analysis/5_Surrogation/readme.md

 - **Surr_findrho** - This should be used to find thee optimal noise level used in creating a Pseudo Period surrogate time series.
 - **Surr_PseudoPeriodic** - This is used to find a Pseudo Period surrogate time series using the result from Surr_findrho.
 - **Surr_Theiler** - This can be used to create different surrogates by the methods published by Theiler. *I modified the original function to include the iaaft shuffling for Algorithm 2.
 The original function simply did not have Algorithm 2 implemented.*
+- **iaaft** - Performs iterative amplitude-adjusted fourier transform.
+The functions is from the Multifractal toolbox by E. Ihlen available [here](https://www.ntnu.edu/inb/geri/software)

 COPYRIGHT